1600 – 1725

-Baroque art does not have any relation with pearls but the word was used as an epithet for a style that did not meet the great artistic standards of the preceding Renaissance era.
+Baroque art does not have any relation to pearls but the word was used as an epithet for a style that did not meet the great artistic standards of the preceding Renaissance era.
 Regardless of its origin, it carried connotations of bizarre and absurd when used by its critics who dismissed it as a decadent successor to the revered Renaissance movement.
 Till the end of the 19th century and even today, some people use this word in its original sense as an insult meaning grotesque and abnormal.
 For example, a blogger in 2011 harshly criticized the movie Black Swan alliteratively as “bleak, baroque and berserk”.

 What gave rise to Baroque art movement?
 And where?